-- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers sometimes known as 'teenage relationship abuse'. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.
+- Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between child. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent.

+- The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.